nquinquenel/Hackerrank/README.md

 # Hackerrank

-Solutions are coded using Java 7 or 8.
+Solutions are coded using Java 8.